dukt/analytics/README.md

 # Analytics <small>_for Craft CMS_</small>

-Advanced Google Analytics tracking for Craft CMS.
+Connect your Craft website to Google Analytics and get advanced reports and simplified event tracking.

 - [Installation](#install)
 - [Updating the plugin](#update)